Package 'markovDP'

 probability, value

-Values used in the helper functions T_() and R_().
+Values used in the helper functions P_() and R_().

 Details

 Markov decision processes (MDPs) are discrete-time stochastic control process.
 We implement here MDPs with a finite state space.
-MDP() defines all the element of a MDP problem including the discount rate, the set of states, the set of actions,the transition probabilities, the observation probabilities, and the rewards.
+MDP() defines all the element of an MDP problem including the discount rate, the set of states, the set of actions,the transition probabilities, and the rewards.

 In the following we use the following notation.
 The MDP is a 5-duple: